 Wear Pants — and Other Advice on How to Prepare for a Virtual Job Fair

-In 2018, just about everything is available online, and the tight labor market has employers experimenting with creative methods to find and attract workers.
+Employers are increasingly experimenting with creative methods to find and attract workers.

 That’s where virtual career fairs come in.

 They are definitely a win-win for both job seekers and employers.
 They can be nationwide, on-demand and discreet.
 They can also reach new audiences that might not be able to make it to in-person events.
 The best part?
 You don’t have to travel for either.